 The use of the long-acting gas is to press on the macular hole, flattening the surrounding edges, which are often elevated, and preventing further swelling.
 The adjuvant therapy (the use of serum and thrombin) is felt to help pull the edges of the macular hole closed.

 What Is The Recuperative Period?

-Surgical recovery is relative rapid, lasting approximately 3-6 weeks.
+Surgical recovery is relatively rapid, lasting approximately 3-6 weeks.
 However, positioning in the first 48 to 72 hours is critical.
 Positioning requires being face down, allowing the gas bubble to press against the macula.
 Therefore, while in bed the patients must sleep on their stomach and when out of bed must move around looking down at their feet.
-After 72 hours some position may still be necessary, depending on the size of the bubble, which must be prevented from pressing on the iris diaphragm.
-This could result in an dangerously increased pressure in the eye.
-The visual recovery is gradual and may take up to 6 month before optimal vision is achieved.
-During the recovery period, activity is somewhat limited to no running, jumping, stooping or lift lifting anything over 10 pounds.
-Topical eye meds are general administered for 3 to 4 weeks post surgery, and are tapered off by the fourth week.
+After 72 hours some of these positions may still be necessary, depending on the size of the bubble, this must be done to prevent pressing on the iris diaphragm.
+This could result in a dangerously increased pressure in the eye.
+The visual recovery is gradual and may take up to 6 months before optimal vision is achieved.
+During the recovery period, activity is somewhat limited to no running, jumping, stooping or lifting anything over 10 pounds.
+Topical eye meds are generally administered for 3 to 4 weeks post-surgery, and are tapered off by the fourth week.

 Return to work depends upon the type of work the patient performs.
 Those who do a significant amount of strenuous work, will have a longer recuperative course then those who do not, but it rarely extends longer than 6 weeks, assuming there are not complications, even though the full recovery period for follow-up is 3 months.